dbeleon/encembed/Readme.md

         name of package for source file to output (default "main") -srcname string
-        source file name to create (default "zencembed.go")
+        source file name to create (default "zencembed.go") -scramble
+        scramble the key with random scrambler, descramble func places to source file
 ```

 Examples can be found in the example dir, but basic usage to replace your original embed is: